luterlassus/nt-vuln/README.md

 Thus checking two repos with equeal names will actually only check the first repo twise.
 If you know this is the case, remove the first repos folder from ~/.nt-vuln before the second run of the tool.

+## Improvements
+Possible improvements includes
+* Fixing the git folder name collision senario described above by verifying that the projects are the same.
+* Implementing better argument parsing to allow for more or less verbose output, specifying number of vulnerabilities to print, user specified work directory etc.
+* Using more nt-vuln scanners or tools to get more information.
+* Automatic cleanup if specified by user.

 ## Limitations
 This tool uses Trivy to scan for vulnerabilities.
 It uses the vuln scanner, which looks for vulnerabilities based on lock files such as package-lock.json.